hilfing/ChatbotAPI/NodeJS Package/Readme.md

  4. Go to the settings tab and copy the BrainID and APIkey and then use it
     PS: To use your own uid just do `sendmsg("message","UID")`
  5. Voila!
 It works!
 Now enjoy your AI chatbot.
+ 6. You can find the Logs of this package in a file named `chatbot.log`
  Thats All

  # Features